Skip to main content

 How many cities are in Kenedy County, Texas?

-Kenedy County contains 0 Census-designated places.
+Kenedy County contains 1 Census-designated place.